Shin Splints Treatment

 For chronic shin splints, a relatively new technology called Shockwave Therapy can help.
 It works by sending sound waves into your leg, prompting a healing reaction in the bone. ”There are a number of conditions, and this is one of them, where the healing process seems to have stalled, it’s burned itself out, so the sound waves tend to restart that healing process1.”

-One of the amazing benefits of Shockwave Therapy is its enhancement of blood circulation.
+One of the benefits of Shockwave Therapy is its enhancement of blood circulation.
 New blood vessels grow, tissues regenerate, tendons strengthen and function is restored.

 Shin Splints Treatment – Biomechanics Correction